r-spatial/sf/inst/docker/README.md

 * [base](base): for installing R-release with all system dependencies required by `sf`,
 * [devel](devel): for building R-devel from source (downloaded from svn, without X11) on top of that.
-* [gdal22](gdal22): for testing with newer gdal versions
+* [gdal230](gdal230): for testing with newer/newst gdal/geos/proj versions
 * [custom](custom): for testing with libraries (gdal, geos, proj.4) installed in custom, non-standard directories
 * [lowest](lowest): for checking sf against the lowest required PROJ, GDAL and GEOS versions
+* [cran](cran): using the debian setup used by several of the CRAN linux servers

-The images are built on ubuntu:16.04 (xenial).
+Except for the cran image, all images are built on ubuntu:16.04 (xenial).
 They use [ubuntugis-unstable](https://launchpad.net/~ubuntugis/+archive/ubuntu/ubuntugis-unstable) for GIS package system dependencies.

 ## run check under R release